United Way of Coastal and Western Connecticut Inc

 Decision Timeline

-Impact Philanthropy Grants: Applications due late April; decisions announced by mid-June; grant period typically runs July 1 - June 30
+Impact Philanthropy Grants: Applications typically due late April; decisions announced by mid-June; grant period typically runs July 1 - June 30

 Danbury Social Service Grants: Announced mid-year (typically February-March for following fiscal year funding)